uqhaitengli/AmyloseCLDfitting/README.md

 # AmyloseCLDfitting
-Fitting digestion data to Amylose model for chain-length distribution
+Fitting chain-length distribution to Amylose model for

 Prerequisites for Deployment: